 These are what might be described as open architecture products allowing investors independent choice in three main areas:

 - You decide which SIPP provider you want to operate your SIPP and pay them fees for the service they provide.
-They tend to be flat fees, rather than percentage related so by comparison become more cost effective the larger your fund is.
+They tend to be fees, rather than percentage related so by comparison become more cost effective the larger your fund is.

 - You choose, subject to agreement by the SIPP provider, how and what you want to invest the money in your SIPP in and you pay investment related fees accordingly.